-Effective packaging solutions have several dimensions, beyond simply containing consumer products.
-In addition to furnishing physical barriers and protection, packaging must also account for concerns like marketing, logistics and cost-effectiveness.
+Effective packaging solutions have several dimensions beyond simply containing consumer products.
+In addition to furnishing physical barriers and protection, packaging must also account for concerns like marketing, logistics, and cost-effectiveness.
 And within each packaging sub-category, requirements become more specific, calling on providers to adopt best practices for each consumer sector.

-These specialized requirements compel packaging companies to earn extra credentials and certifications preparing them for particular types of packaging projects.
+These specialized requirements compel packaging companies to earn extra credentials and certifications, preparing them for particular types of packaging projects.
 Food, for example, is subject to unique handling practices throughout the supply chain, so standards are established and maintained using supplemental training and compliance commitments.

-Global Food Safety Initiative (GSFI) is an industry-driven movement, supporting consistent, global food handling standards.
+Global Food Safety Initiative (GSFI) is an industry-driven movement supporting consistent, global food handling standards.
 Through member collaboration and consultation, food safety experts from all levels of the food supply chain are represented within the organization.

-Safe Quality Food Program
+What is the Safe Quality Food Program?

 As part of the comprehensive mission to spread safe food handling practices worldwide, many cooperating partners have adopted uniform standards.
 SQF promotes a quality management system designed to ensure safe practices at every level.
-Transportation, production, packaging and distribution are all considered, with an eye toward consistent improvement across the food supply chain.
+Transportation, production, packaging, and distribution are all considered, with an eye toward consistent improvement across the food supply chain.

 The international safe handling program has been around for years, having grown into a highly recognized industry standard.
 It is currently administered by the SQF Institute, which is affiliated with the Food Marketing Institute.
-Through accredited organizations, practitioners from food service industries, like processing, handling, preparation and packaging earn certifications applicable to their specialties.
+Through accredited organizations, practitioners from food service industries, like processing, handling, preparation, and packaging, earn certifications applicable to their specialties.
 The quality management system addresses international standards and regulatory requirements, using scientifically proven concepts to guide collaboration compliance initiatives.

 To safeguard every stage of the food production and distribution network, many suppliers are imposing certification standards on their packaging partners.
 A Hazard Analysis and Critical Control Points (HACCP) program, for example, is now a requisite for packaging companies partnered with producers and processes committed to high standards.
-HACCP controls biological, physical and chemical hazards throughout the procurement, production and distribution of consumer food products.
+HACCP controls biological, physical, and chemical hazards throughout the procurement, production, and distribution of consumer food products.
 The HACCP management system ensures consistent treatment from farm to fork, furnishing a recognized certification standard for every organization working with the food supply.

-SQF certification is part of a comprehensive effort to improve food safety practices by recognizing companies equipped with the training, facilities and commitment to further the goals of the Global Food Safety Initiative.
+SQF certification is part of a comprehensive effort to improve food safety practices by recognizing companies equipped with the training, facilities, and commitment to further the goals of the Global Food Safety Initiative.
 As part of the program, participants are continually pressed to improve performance and given opportunities to add extra credentials to their suite of certifications.